PZL2004/ECG-PPG/README.md

 Create plots of data using Matplotlib in Jupyter Notebook to be able to visualize PPG and ECG data.

-C++ (All coding done in VSCode)
+C++ (All coding done in Mbed Studio)

-Write a function to take in the .csv file and organize the data into a dataframe.
+Write a function to take in the real time data and organize the relevant data into a vector.

 Do calculations on figures of merit using the data provided.